 And so, all these years later, tomorrow (Oct 3) is the 30th anniversary of This Morning and all I can say is, if you’re around, you might want to tune in (or record it) for an update.

-For me, through all of this, through 20+ years of an astonishing story, I am reminded of one simple thing – the big things, come from small things.
+For me, through 20+ years of an astonishing story, I am reminded of one simple thing – the big things, come from small things.

 Going (reluctantly) to a job interview as a student and landing a seemingly insignificant part-time job led to a new job, new connections, a trip and ultimately two young boys having their worlds transformed.